 The Commission is exploring six ‘big questions’ through a range of commissioned studies, stakeholder engagement and public inquiry, bringing together what has been done, and inviting expert speakers to present on topics related to each of the questions.
 Working groups have been developed to explore these questions further:

-1. Future food scenarios: What will future agricultural systems in the Global South require in terms of innovation in SAI?
-How might this be affected by different scenarios, reflecting drivers such as climate change and Covid-19?
+- Future of food and innovation: What will future agricultural systems in the Global South require in terms of innovation in sustainable agricultural intensification (SAI), and how might this be affected by different future scenarios, reflecting drivers such as climate change and COVID-19?

-3. Uptake pathways: What are the major knowledge and policy constraints to generating and adopting innovation in SAI in the Global South, and how can these be overcome?
+- Pathways for innovation: What are the lessons from successful pathways to the generation and wide uptake of innovations in SAI in the Global South, and how can constraints be overcome?

-5. SAI and human objectives: How can innovation best be supported to achieve the human objectives of SAI: poverty reduction, equity and nutrition?
+- Innovation and social and human objectives: How can innovation best be supported to achieve the human objectives of SAI – poverty reduction, equity and nutrition?

 - Principles and metrics: What are the principles and metrics needed to guide future innovations in SAI for the Global South?